richytong/presidium-websocket/README.md

   * `autoConnect` - if `true`, establishes the underlying TCP connection automatically upon construction.
 Defaults to `true`.
   * `maxMessageLength` - the maximum length in bytes of sent messages.
 If a message is longer than `maxMessageLength`, it is split into fragmented messages that are reassembled by the receiver.
   * `socketBufferLength` - length in bytes of the internal buffer of the underlying [socket](https://nodejs.org/api/net.html#class-netsocket).
-  * `requestPerMessageDeflate` - if `true`, requests the server for [Compression Extensions for WebSocket](https://datatracker.ietf.org/doc/html/rfc7692) by including the `Sec-WebSocket-Extensions: permessage-deflate` header in the initial WebSocket handshake.
+  * `offerPerMessageDeflate` - if `true`, offers to the server [Per-Message Compression Extensions](https://datatracker.ietf.org/doc/html/rfc7692#section-4) by including the `Sec-WebSocket-Extensions: permessage-deflate` header in the initial WebSocket handshake.
 If the server supports compression extensions, all messages exchanged in the WebSocket connection will be compressed with [zlib](https://nodejs.org/api/zlib.html) default options.
 Defaults to `true`.

 Events:
   * [open](#websocket-open-event)